Who We Are

 We are a subject association, membership body and charity.
 Since 1974 we have been committed to promoting the value of art history and visual culture for all.
 We work with the education and cultural sectors to help ensure that art history continues to be supported, understood and enjoyed.

 The Association for Art History is run by a small team of staff based in London and the organisation is governed by a Board of Trustees.
-Our members can attend our Annual General Meeting as representatives of art history, they can also nominate and vote for Trustees.

-Meet the office team
+Meet the staff